joshfire/woodman/getstarted.md

 ```

+## <a id="web"></a>Using Woodman in other JavaScript runtimes

+While not tested at this stage, Woodman should run well in a variety of JavaScript runtimes.
+Please get in touch through the [issue tracking system](https://github.com/joshfire/woodman/issues) if something needs to be done to properly export Woodman to the runtime of your choice.

 ## <a id="api"></a>The API

 The examples presented in the previous sections cover most of the API exposed by Woodman.
-The library exposes two main public static functions:
+The library exposes the following public static functions:

 * `load(config)`: loads a configuration object.
 The configuration describes what gets logged where and how.
 See [Woodman configuration](config.html#loading-woodman-configuration) for details.
 * `getLogger(name)`: retrieves an instance of a Logger object with the given name.
 Dots in the name create an logger hierarchy.
 Again, see [Woodman configuration](config.html#logger) for details.